Anas36Dev/Anas36Dev/README.md

   - Project War (as Developer for 4 months)
   - War Operation V3 (as Lead Developer for 2 months)
   - TMR FiveM (as Lead Developer for 1 month)
+  - TNR FiveM (as Founder & Lead Developer for 1 month)

 ## 📫 Contact me :
   - On discord in my personal [Discord](https://discord.gg/BWyKCCyPsq) server or by DM : @anas36